AlexiaNomena/MIASA/README.md

 ### Operating System
-This workflow was tested on macOS Monterey Versoin 12.5
+This workflow was tested on macOS Monterey Version 12.5

 ### Prerequisites
 #### Python